 Sony then decided to go with the third reboot of the franchise in the space of a decade.
-The ingenious solution they found was to strike a deal with Marvel to tie up to the MCU with Tom Holland’s Peter Parker making his debut in the MCU film Captain America: Civil War (2016), where Holland ended up stealing the show in his handful of scenes, and going on to repeat this in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
-In return, with Spider-Man: Homecoming, Sony have built that integration with the MCU back in to the story as a means of bolstering their own property.
+The ingenious solution they found was to strike a deal with Marvel to tie up to the MCU.
+Tom Holland’s Peter Parker mde his debut in the MCU film Captain America: Civil War (2016), where Holland ended up stealing the show in his handful of scenes, and went on to repeat this in the subsequent Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+In return, Sony have built that integration with the MCU back in to the story of Spider-Man: Homecoming as a means of bolstering their own property.